wenghou2002/Calculate-The-Postcode-Distance/README.md

 - View list of postcodes
 - Simple command-line interface
 - RESTful API endpoints
+- Modern, responsive UI with animations and visual feedback

 ## Prerequisites

 - Java 11 or higher
 - Maven 3.6 or higher
+- Node.js and npm (for frontend)

 ## Setup and Installation